bearlu1996/ProcessDrifts/README.md

 There are 10 rounds for each noise level.

-For example Round1 contains the first round for adding 10%, 20%, 30% activities
+For example Round1 contains the first round for adding 10%, 20%, 30% events
-Round1R contains the first round for removing 10%, 20%, 30% activities
+Round1R contains the first round for removing 10%, 20%, 30% events

 Round 0 contains the 68 noise-free event logs